 In Canada, a certified athletic therapist (CAT(C)) is a health care practitioner skilled in the prevention, identification, intervention, management and treatment of emergency, acute and chronic musculoskeletal conditions and injuries to the physically active sustained either at work or through involvement in recreational or sporting activities.

-A certified athletic therapist optimizes the ability of professional and amateur athletes to perform at their best through sport specific training, injury prevention and rehabilitation for rapid return to work or play.
+A certified athletic therapist optimizes the ability of professional and amateur athletes, or any active individual to perform at their best through sport specific training, injury prevention and rehabilitation for rapid return to work or play.
 The same techniques used by a certified athletic therapist help him to treat effectively the musculoskeletal afflictions of Quebec’s active population.

 There are three main areas of patient care and service that an Athletic Therapist may provide: